10 easy care evergreen pots for year round impact

 You can grow evergreen ferns in shade in pots.
 Harts’ Tongue Fern (any fern starting with ‘Asplenium’) is evergreen.
 Asplenium scolopendrium is the native wild version so likely to be a survivor.
 It also has an Award of Garden Merit from the RHS.

-Fatsias area also very shade tolerant.
+Fatsias are also very shade tolerant.
 In fact, the fatsias I know have tolerated almost anything.
-And if you thought fatsia was a bit boring, check out the variegated versions.
+And if you thought fatsia was dull, check out the variegated versions.

 You can grow ivy in a pot.
 It’s an evergreen climber.
-But I don’t think that’s necessarily what you were thinking of?
+But people often take ivy for granted, or even see it as a nuisance.

-But you can also grow the beautiful evergreen Star Jasmine (Trachelosperum jasminoides) in a pot.
-And you can also grow Clematis armandii (the evergreen clematis) in pot, too.
+And you can also grow the beautiful evergreen Star Jasmine (Trachelosperum jasminoides) in a pot.

 Evergreen grasses for pots

 I do love grasses in pots.
-Choose grasses that are good for winter interest, such as Calamagrostis or Panicum.
-I have Panicum virgatum ‘Shenandoah’ in four pots and they have been there for over three years.
-I must re-pot them at some point but I think they quite like it.
+Choose grasses that are good for winter interest, such as Miscanthus, Calamagrostis or Panicum.
+I have Panicum virgatum ‘Shenandoah’ in four pots and they have been there for five years.
+I re-potted them two years ago, cutting them in half and replacing them in new soil.
+They’ve now re-grown back to fill the pot.

 Mixed evergreen pots collection